Hari-nāma Cintāmaṇi – Chapter Four

-“When kṛṣṇa-nāma first enters his mouth, by the influence of the Holy Name, he attains all good qualities.
+“When kṛṣṇa-nāma first enters his mouth, by the influence of the Holy Name he obtains all good qualities.

-“A person who finds faults with a Vaiṣṇava’s birth, as well as his previous and momentary faults, is guilty of criticising.
+“A person who finds faults with a Vaiṣṇava’s birth, or with his previous or momentary faults, is guilty of criticising.

 “Considering those faults that have almost disappeared is also offensive.
 All this is ignorance and such a person will be punished by the rod of Yama.
 (11)

 (11) Anyone who criticises a Vaiṣṇava’s birth, his faults due to occasional carelessness, defects in him that have almost been eradicated, or faults in his character prior to his coming to the path of śaraṇāgati, is guilty of criticising a Vaiṣṇava, and is an offender of Vaiṣṇavas.
 Such a person will not attain nāma-ruci (a taste for the Holy Name).
 One who takes shelter of bhakti with śraddhā becomes a pure Vaiṣṇava.
 The aforementioned four types of faults can rarely be noticed in him.
 There is no possibility of any other faults in him.